Beyond Brown

 move.l A3,(A0) ;save coords

 Notice how we now switched to PC relative addresses for everything.
-So although it looks like it’s more core, in practice we use smaller opcodes, plus we avoid the “hidden” cost of having to emit reloaction information for col and coords in the first snippet.
+So although the second snippets looks like it’s more code, in practice we use smaller opcodes, plus we avoid the “hidden” cost of having to emit reloaction information for col and coords in the first snippet.
 Also, a3 is now primed with the coordinates address, so we can modify the code that writes the coordinates in the inener loop from:

 movem.w D2/D5,coords